What it does

 KeyMinder uses the Accessibility API to read other apps' menus.
 This is fundamentally incompatible with the App Store's mandatory App Sandbox — no entitlement exists to re-open this capability inside the sandbox.

-The same constraint applies to similar tools such as KeyCue and Shortcat.
+The same constraint applies to all similar tools.
 KeyMinder is distributed as a notarized Developer ID build and is fully open source.

 What's new